wilmersondasilva/emptor_backend/README.md

 ## About my decisions

-I've chosen Django since it's been 3 years that I don't work with Python and it's the Python framework that I'm more comfortable with.
+I've chosen Django since I haven't worked with Python for 3 years and it's the Python framework that I'm the most comfortable with.

 About the database, I decided to design it as a reporting database.
-When it comes to data normalization, would be better to design it as an operational database, but for all reading operations, it'd be necessary some join operations.
-Furthermore, it wouldn't be other reasons for using an operational database besides have a well-normalized database.
+When it comes to data normalization, it would be better to design it as an operational database, but for all read operations, some join operations would be necessary.
+Furthermore, there wouldn't be other reasons for using an operational database besides having a well-normalized database.
 So in this case, I've chosen performance over normalization.
 This article helped me to make this decision: https://martinfowler.com/bliki/ReportingDatabase.html

 I've saved the data of the WorldBank site as CSV files and created a Django custom management command for populating the database with this data.

-Unfortunately, I haven't enough available time to do everything I was planning.
-I left some things for the last moments, like create environment variables, create more tests and integrate Sentry into the project.
-But, I ran out of time.
+Unfortunately, I didn't have enough spare time to do everything I was planning.
+I left some things for the last minute, like creating environment variables, creating more tests and integrating Sentry into the project, but I ran out of time.

 ## Inital project setup